cppalliance/django-mailman3/README.rst

 - Hide "Account Connections" tab in accounts if no social account providers are installed.
 (See !54)
 - Use bold font for form labels (See !82)
+- Update a user's preferred_address in Mailman Core when a user updates their primary address in Profile.
+(Closes #32)

 License
 =======